 practice your panning technique as fulmars glide at eye level along the cliff tops

-follow curlew, lapwing & plover in flight and grazing the shoreline, skylark and blackcap on the dunes
+follow curlew, lapwing & plover in flight and grazing the shoreline, skylark and stone chat on the grassland

 switch to macro and capture the orchids, bugloss and harebell that nestle in the dunes